bramvdbogaerde/go-scp/README.md

 	// Open a file
 	f, _ := os.Open("/path/to/local/file")

-	// Close session after the file has been copied defer client.Session.Close()
+	// Close client connection after the file has been copied defer client.Close()

 	// Close the file after it has been copied defer f.Close()